4.01. Establishment of Divisions

 C. Each division shall have an executive committee, whose chair shall also serve as chair of the divisional faculty.

 A. Each university faculty member as defined in 1.02. shall be a member of one, and only one, division.
-This will be the division to which his/her department belongs.
-A faculty member in a department that belongs to more than one division, or who holds appointments in departments in different divisions, shall elect at the time of initial appointment that division most appropriate according to his/her research and teaching.
-If a change in an individual’s divisional membership becomes appropriate, or if the most appropriate division is one in which his/her department is not a member, the divisional executive committee may grant divisional membership to the individual upon application and recommendation of the dean.
+All faculty members shall elect at the time of initial appointment the division most appropriate according to their research and teaching.
+If a change in an individual’s divisional membership becomes appropriate, the divisional executive committee may grant divisional membership to the individual upon application and recommendation of the dean.
 A disagreement as to individual divisional membership shall be settled by the University Committee.

 B.Each university faculty member is eligible to vote in the division of which he/she is a member.
 This shall be the division that advises the dean about his/her appointment or promotion to tenure.

 A. STRUCTURE.
 Each divisional executive committee shall consist of at least twelve members elected by the divisional faculty.
 The specific size of the membership and organizational structure of the committee shall be determined by the faculty of the division.
 Where there is a separation of functions among subcommittees within a particular divisional executive committee, no fewer than twelve members shall provide the tenure review function.
 No more than two members of each committee/subcommittee shall have tenure in the same department.
-The total tenure appointments of members from a single department shall not exceed 150%.
-Members of each committee/subcommittee shall be elected for staggered three-year terms and may not succeed themselves on that particular committee/subcommittee.
+If two members from the same department are serving, they may not have exactly overlapping terms.
+The total tenure appointments of members from a single department shall not exceed 250%.
+Members of each committee/subcommittee shall be elected for staggered three-year terms and may not succeed themselves on that particular committee/subcommittee, unless they were appointed to fill a partial term.
 Faculty shall not serve concurrently on more than one divisional committee/subcommittee (this provision does not apply to overlapping bodies created to coordinate committees/subcommittees).
 Individuals are eligible for re-election to a particular committee/subcommittee after two years.

 B. ELECTIONS.
 Executive committees make and administer rules for the nomination and election of their own members.